Catravine/leadsnap/docs/architecture.md

 ###2016-04-21
 `Pundit` for authorization, after making my own user managment functions.

+###2016-04-20
+`Puma` web server added.
+Don't know if that will make much of a difference just yet, but for the fact that it's supposed to support multi-threading.

 ###2016-04-19
 Decided to to try to make my own admin for users and see how that goes.
 `Administrate` is cool, but I learned more about it, and customizing its views